ogulyurdakul/ogulyurdakul.github.io/_pages/cv.md

 {% include base_path %}

-Here's my longer CV, with somewhat more explanations about each item.
+ Below is my longer CV, with somewhat more comments about each item.
 You can find a more compact version as a PDF [here](/files/OgulCanYurdakul_shortCV.pdf){:target="_blank"}.

 ## Education
 <ins>M.S. in Electrical and Electronics Engineering, 10/2021 - Ongoing</ins>